MagneticPanda/Machine-Learning-Collection/README.md

 # Machine-Learning-Collection
-Collection of various machine learning projects which I have created.
+This repository contains an ever growing list of machine learning projects that I have created.

 # Projects
 A short description of each project is provided below.
 For more information please refer to the _report_ within the respective project folder.